-Access to the Legal Research building is restricted to members of the Michigan Law Community via MCard beginning at 8 PM.
+Access to the Legal Research building is sometimes restricted to members of the Michigan Law Community via MCard.

-For complete Law School building hours, see here.
+For dates, times, and complete Law School building hours, see here.

 If you are unable to visit during these hours, please contact us to inquire about access.

 Email is generally monitored 8 am - 5 pm, Monday - Friday.
-Patrons may expect a response to most emails within 1-2 business days.
+Expect a response to most emails within 1 - 2 business days.

 Food / Tobacco Policy

 No food, smoking, smokeless tobacco products, or vaping is allowed in the library.

 - Enter the Reading Room from the Monroe Street ramp if you need to use the elevators.
 Automatic door openers are available for the outside door.
 Proceed around the desk to the elevators and go down to the first floor (the Reading Room is on 3).

 - Exit on level 1, go left around the corner and through the double grey doors.
 There is an automatic opener available.